alfieqashwa/qozycue/note.md

 ❌ Update others (optional)
 ❌ Optimizing Portal Page
 ❌ Optimizing (tweak between loading.tsx with <Suspense />) Configuration on all pages.

+## Debugging Helper

+- Check Network Stability: Ensure you have a stable internet connection.
+Try a different network if possible.
+  - NODE_OPTIONS='--dns-result-order=ipv4first' npm run dev
+- Run a Network Test: Use the Convex network test tool to diagnose connectivity issues:
+  - npx convex network-test
+- Consider Using Local Development: If you're developing locally, you might want to try using Convex's local development feature:
+  - npx convex dev --local